 and was awarded Florida 21st Century Community Learning Centers Shining Star Volunteer Award.

-be the model for effective readiness programs throughout the community, and even the nation.
+Now, SOAR's new Jacquelyn Paulk Campus will enable students to reach their true potential, as the school becomes a model for effective reading readiness programs throughout the community, and even the nation.

-To learn more about the history of the Newtown Community visit Newtown Alive.
+To learn more about the history of the Newtown Community visit the wonderful site created by Vickie Oldham!
+Newtown Alive.

 Booker High School graduated its first four students in May of 1935.
 Shown standing in front of the school are Marthena Riley and Naomi Williams (Carter), first row.
 Back row: Annie Mae Blue (McElroy) and A.L.
 Williams.
 On display at The African American Cultural Resource Center at the North Sarasota Public Library

-Since 2004 The SOAR Learning Center has operated out of this small house owned by the Greater Hurst Chapel AME Church located directly across the street from church on North Links Avenue.
+Since 2004 SOAR Tutoring Center has operated out of this small house owned by the Greater Hurst Chapel AME Church located directly across the street from church on North Links Avenue.